genocrunch/genocrunch-docker/README.md

 ## Requirements

+- **PostgreSQL**
 - **Docker version 17.12.0-ce**

-## Installation
+## Installation (on Debian linux)

 ### Set the Docker container external resources

+The genocrunch web application will need to store some data files and to use \
-To avoid data loses when updating a container, use data storage on the host:
+a database.
+To avoid data loses when updating a container, you can set both \
+data storage location and database on the host.

+Create a new data storage directory that will be used by genocrunch:

 ```
-$ mkdir /path/to/genocrunch/storage  # if users data storage location does not exist yet
+$ mkdir /path/to/genocrunch/storage
 ```

-Also set a database to be used by the containers:
+Install PostgreSQL and create a new database:

 ```
+$ sudo apt-get install postgresql postgresql-contrib
 $ sudo su postgres
 $ psql
 postgres=# create role genocrunch_user with login password 'genocrunch_db_password';